 Base salaries serve to provide a fixed amount of compensation to our executive officers for successfully fulfilling their responsibilities.
 We establish base salaries for our executive officers when they join our Company or upon promotion.
-Base salaries for executive officers are reviewed and determined by the Compensation Committee on an annual basis, in consultation with our compensation consultant.
-Dr. Gold and Dr. Mass were provided a salary increase of no more than 3% in fiscal 2019 to keep pace with the cost of living and the competitive marketplace, while recognizing that the emphasis of the compensation program is performance- based through cash incentives and equity awards.
-Mr. Drazba was provided a salary increase of 8.6% to adjust his salary so that it was closer to, but still below, the peer group median and Mr. Urso was provided a salary increase of 9.2% to reflect his increased responsibilities as the Chief Operating Officer in addition to his continued duties as General Counsel.
-Our Chief Medical Officer currently works a 40% part-time schedule and his salary is pro-rated accordingly.
+Base salaries for executive officers are reviewed and determined by the Compensation Committee annually, following consultation with our compensation consultant.
+Dr. Gold was provided a salary increase of 4.8%, Mr. Drazba was provided a salary increase of 1.0%, Mr. Urso was provided a salary increase of 6.5% and Dr. Mass was provided a salary increase of 3.1% in fiscal 2021.
+Dr. Ghalie was provided a salary increase of 7.9% upon his promotion to Chief Medical Officer on May 3, 2021.
+The increases keep pace with the market and recognize experience and performance.
+Our former Chief Medical Officer, Dr. Mass, worked a 40% part-time schedule, and his salary was pro-rated accordingly.